tufengxu/DocumentSummarizer/README.md

 ### User Stories
 - I, an editor, want to get key points of a document instead of reading the whole file. :expressionless:
-- I, an reader, want to get key points of a document instead of reading the whole file. :expressionless:

 ## Install